 As a pet owner, you may have to face a number of important decisions regarding your pet's health - including the prospect of them undergoing some form of surgery.
 While you might naturally shy away from invasive procedures, surgery can prove highly beneficial in a number of ways, from preventing serious health challenges and restoring function, to actually saving your pet's life.
-Here at The Castro Animal Hospital, we serve the Castro area with a variety of veterinary surgery treatment options.
+The Castro Animal Hospital offers a wide range of veterinary surgery treatment options.

 - Orthopedic Surgery - We perform a number of orthopedic surgical procedures at The Castro Animal Hospital including stifle (knee) surgery for ligament injury or patellar luxation, internal and external fracture fixation and limb or tail amputations when medically indicated.
 The most common orthopedic surgery we perform in dogs is a TPLO (tibial plateau leveling osteotomy) to stabilize the knee joint after rupture of the cranial cruciate ligament, the dog equivalent of an anterior cruciate ligament or ACL in a human, to restore pain-free function of the knee.